 Certain types of educational assistance are excludable from Federal wages, State wages, and from Social Security (OASDI) and Medicare wages.
+For educational assistance that is non-taxable, agencies can use pay event TUITN - Non Taxable Tuition Reimbursement.
+For taxable educational assistance, the pay event is TUITX-Taxable Tuition Reimbursement.

-2020 Federal Tax Status
+2021 Federal Tax Status